 - Take a Third Option: What Bege ultimately does to save Chiffon from being killed by Oven, her own brother.
-He doesn't want to risk the safety of his crew and his son by gunning after Oven, but he doesn't want to lose his wife either.
+He doesn't want to risk the safety of his crew and his son by gunning after Oven, but he doesn't want to lose his wife, either.
 So he pretends to surrender... and blasts the shit out of Oven once he was close enough.

 - Teeth-Clenched Teamwork: The proposed alliance between Luffy and him to take down Big Mom is this; Luffy wants to at least punch Bege out for shooting Pekoms, Bege is wary about Luffy in general, and Caesar Clown is dragged into this mess against his will thanks to Bege getting his heart.
 Even if Jimbei is there to calm them down and make them focus to their shared goals, it's made clear that they hate each others' guts.

-- Time for Plan B: When his plan for killing Big Mom failed and he and his group is cornered by Big Mom's crew (who are recovering thanks to Katakuri) and his escape route is "closed", he hurriedly turns into "Big Father" and tells his group to get inside him quickly.
+- Time for Plan B: When his plan for killing Big Mom fails and he and his group are cornered by Big Mom's crew (who are recovering thanks to Katakuri) and his escape route is "closed", he hurriedly turns into "Big Father" and tells his group to get inside him quickly.
 But even then, as his castle form is immobilized and Big Mom assaults him, he can't hold on for long, so plans to retreat with everyone, with Germa 66 covering him.

 - Tiny Guy, Huge Girl: His wife, Chiffon, towers over him.